- The process of simultaneously laying employees off and making new hires needs to be navigated cautiously.

 Communication for remaining employees

-Follow up the initial announcement with a detailed email to all employees that reinforce what was shared in the meeting.
-Team leaders, managers and supervisors should also pull their teams together to check-in, ask if there are any questions, remind the team to practice self-care, and so on.
-Survivor’s guilt in the wake of layoffs is a real phenomenon that should not be ignored.
+Follow up the initial announcement with a detailed email to all employees that reinforces what was shared in the meeting.
+Team leaders, managers and supervisors should pull their teams together to check in, ask if there are any questions, and remind the team to practice self-care.
+Survivor’s guilt in the wake of layoffs is a real phenomenon that you shouldn’t ignore.
 Managers should acknowledge this and, if your company offers it, remind their team of your employee assistance program (EAP) services.

-- Clearly spell out the layoff processes so employees know what those who are being laid off will be experiencing and what the impact on the team will be.
+- Spell out the layoff processes so employees know what those who are being laid off will be experiencing and what the impact on the team will be.

 - Listen to your team’s concerns, let them vent, and acknowledge their fears with compassion and authenticity.

-- Describe a future vision for employees, their roles, the team and even the whole company.
+- Describe a future vision for employees, their roles, the team and the company as a whole.

 Communication for customers

 You may be embarrassed or reluctant to share the news with the public, but your reduction in force could be helpful for customers to know about, particularly if it may impact their service or delivery timing.
 Provide your managers, sales professionals and any customer-facing staff with scripts on what to say so they are equipped to handle tough conversations.